Optimizing Query Predicates with Disjunctions for Column-Oriented Engines: Problem Formulation

 We first discuss the setting in which this work is applicable.
-We assume that our data is stored in a columnar fashion rather than in rows (i.e., that each attribute (column) is stored separately either in memory or externally on disk).
-When executing a query, we assume only the attributes referenced in the query need to be read, and lightweight data structures (e.g., bitmap indexes, record id lists) are used to manage indices of records which need to be filtered and joined from the applicable columns.
-Although no strong assumptions are made about the backend storage, we assume that the time to fetch and process the data is significantly greater than the time to manipulate the indices of records in memory.
-Backend storage such as hard disk drives (HDDs), flash drives, and network-attached storage all fit within this criteria.
+Our analysis and algorithms are applicable to both column-oriented traditional databases and column-oriented distributed computing systems (together which we call column-oriented engines).
+As is common with column-oriented engines, we assume intermediate representations of tuples during query execution are simple indices into the tables which they come from and that the values of tuples are only materialized when needed.
+We assume sets of tuples are represented using lightweight data structures, such as bitmaps, and although no strong assumptions are made about the data storage, we assume that the time to fetch and process the data is significantly greater than the time to manipulate the lightweight indices of tuples in memory.
+Note that data storages such as hard disk drives, flash drives, and distributed file storages all fit within this criteria.

 The primary resource we are concerned with is time.
 We assume we either have enough memory to hold the data needed to process the query or that the query can be executed off disk using a conventional buffer pool design.
-Either way, our algorithms do not require any additional data structures; we only use the data structures that would be constructed by a column store anyway to evaluate the query.
-If indexing structures to accelerate query execution are available, our algorithms can take advantage of them, but the absence of them does not affect the correctness of our system.
+If indexing structures to accelerate query execution exist, our algorithms can take advantage of them, but the absence of them does not affect the correctness of our algorithms.

+Finally, our algorithms produce plans at the \emph{logical} layer.
+They dictate which tuples should be evaluated by which \patom[s] to minimize the total number of evaluations.
+When actually executing the predicate evaluation, the system may choose to implement additional \emph{physical} layer optimizations, such as retrieving extra tuples in the case of block-based data storages or even applying the \patom[] on additional tuples for vector processing.
+While these optimizations may blunt some of the benefits of our algorithms, it does not render our work meaningless.
+Many workloads contain \patom[s] whose evaluation times overshadow the time it takes to fetch the data~\cite{johnson_row-wise_2008}, and common \patom[s] involving components such as regular expression matching and JSON processing cannot be vector processed.
+In fact, our own evaluation system fetches data in blocks, but we still see speedups of up to 2.6$\times$ over not implementing any disjunction optimization.